Polynomial Lawvere Logic: Completeness and Incompleteness Results for

-where $p$, $q$ are fresh propositional letters not occurring $S$ and $\phi \vdash \psi$.
-The intent of this move is to reduce the conclusion into a simplified canonical form ---note that it is both in polynomial and affine form.
+where $p$, $q$ are fresh propositional variables not occurring $S$ and $\phi \vdash \psi$.
+The intent of this move is to reduce the conclusion into a simplified canonical form ---note that it is in polynomial.
 From this point onward, the conclusion $\gamma$ will be kept identical by every move.
 For this reason, abusing the notation, we define the next moves of the reduction without involving this component.